 Chicken breasts gently poached in the aromatic mixture of soy sauce, ginger, garlic, mirin and brown sugar.
 No marinating necessary for this shoyu chicken recipe without compromising on flavour!

-If you like this recipe, try our Teriyaki Chicken Stir Fry as well!
+If you like this recipe, try Teriyaki Salmon Donburi Bowl as well!

 The recipe for chicken shoyu might not be on everyone’s radar and it’s a real shame because knowing how to quickly whip it up on a busy midweek night is a game changer!